GoodManWEN/fastapi-queue/README.md

 def sync_prime_number(redis, mysql, x):
     # Example synchronous function to determine if the input x is a prime number.
+    # redis and mysql clients are entered by default, starting from the third parameter
+    # is your custom parameters, only keyword parameters are supported.
     import math, time
     if x == 1:
         return True